monimoyd/panoptic_image_segmentation_with_detr/part1/README.md

 The steps are as below:

 i.
-Convoltuion network is used to get the features from the image ii.
-The features are given to multihead transformer, which uses object queries to generate low resolution attention maps iii.
-FPN style convolution network is used to convert low resolution attention maps to high resolution mask iv.
+Convoltuion network is used to get the features from the image

+ii.
+The features are given to multihead transformer, which uses object queries to generate low resolution attention maps

+iii.
+FPN style convolution network is used to convert low resolution attention maps to high resolution mask

+iv.
 All the high resolution masks are combined by the assinging each pixel value corresponing the argmax correspding to highest logits

 v.
-The Ground truth of panopic segmenation was generated using models like Mask RCNN vi.
-Loss is calculated between ground truth and the generated panoptic segmentation
+The Ground truth of panopic segmenation was generated using models like Mask RCNN

+vi.
+Loss is calculated between ground truth and the generated panoptic segmentation.
+Loss function is a combination of dice loss and focal loss